ML-based approach to classification and generation of structured light propagation in turbulent media: Introduction

 \section{Introduction}

-Structured light beams carrying Orbital Angular Momentum (OAM)~\cite{Willner:15, gbur2016singular, shen2019optical, borcea2020multimode, forbes2021structured} are a cornerstone of research in optical wireless communications.
-Leveraging the orthogonality of different OAM modes enables mode-division multiplexing, a technique that significantly expands channel capacity.
-Despite this potential, practical deployment faces a critical physical challenge: atmospheric turbulence.
-As the optical beam propagates through a turbulent medium, small scale fluctuations in the refractive index generate complex speckle patterns that cause phase distortions, intensity scrambling, and interference between modes~\cite{cox2020structured}.
+Structured light beams carrying Orbital Angular Momentum (OAM)~\cite{Willner:15, gbur2016singular, shen2019optical, borcea2020multimode, forbes2021structured} provide a rich family of spatial optical fields for free-space communication and sensing.
+A basic receiver-side task in this setting is to identify the transmitted structured-light symbol after propagation through a random medium.
+This classification problem is challenging because small-scale fluctuations in the refractive index generate complex speckle patterns that cause phase distortions, intensity scrambling, and mixing between spatial features~\cite{cox2020structured}.

 In this work, the turbulence-degraded intensity patterns are generated from numerical simulations of a paraxial It\^o--Schr\"odinger propagation model~\cite{andrews2001laser,bal2025splittingalgorithmsparaxialitoschrodinger}.
 Concretely, the complex field envelope evolves under a stochastic Schr\"odinger equation with random refractive-index potential.
 We record the resulting intensity at the receiver plane.
 This forward model provides a controlled way to vary turbulence strength and to generate labeled samples associated with different OAM-mode classes.